Things to do in Las Vegas

 Phenomenal shopping, thrilling entertainment, and lavish hotels and resorts are a few luxuries found in Las Vegas.
 With its own Eiffel Tower, Egyptian pyramid, and the statue of Liberty, the city is a cultural hub — taking attractions from around the world and making each one its own.

-When you're looking for things to do in Las Vegas, the Las Vegas Strip has it all.
-Whether you prefer the dreamy elegance of our shows, the thrill of a roulette wheel spinning, or the sightseeing fun, the Las Vegas Strip has something for you.
-Join us as we take you through the best the Strip has to offer.
+When you're looking for things to do in Las Vegas, the Strip has it all, whether you prefer the dreamy elegance of Cirque du Soleil, the thrill of a roulette wheel spinning, or simply sightseeing on one of the most famous streets in the world.

 Entertainment and Shows

 As you near the end of the Las Vegas Strip, get ready to celebrate all things New York at Mad Apple.
-Witness an adventurous, acrobatic epic and a mythical empire with our show KÀ, and dive deep into the immortal music of the King of Pop at Michael Jackson ONE.
+Witness an adventurous, acrobatic epic and a mythical empire with our show , and dive deep into the immortal music of the King of Pop at Michael Jackson ONE.

 Photographer: RJA1988

-2. Magic Shows
+Magic Shows

-3. Concert Residencies
+Concert Residencies

 Iconic Attractions

-4. Fountains of Bellagio
+Fountains of Bellagio

 Every 15–30 minutes, the foot traffic on the Strip comes to a halt, and even the street performers stop to watch.
-That's how mesmerizing the Fountains of Bellagio are.
+That's how mesmerizing Fountains of Bellagio are.

 You simply cannot walk past them without being drawn in by their beauty and power.
 More than 1,000 fountains dance together in a romantic display enhanced by lights and music.